open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 If you need to update the version of Go used to build OPA you must update these files in the root of this repository:

-* `Makefile`- which is used to produce releases locally.
-Update the `GOVERSION` variable.
+* `.go-version`- which is used by the Makefile and CI tooling.
+Put the exact go version that OPA should use.